Best Practices for Watering Trees.

 The amount of water provided to a tree (too much or too little) is usually one of the more common baseline issues to a sick tree.
 As mentioned above frequency is an important factor when watering, but amount is more critical.
 Knowing how much water to provide can be tricky if you don’t know your soil type or how it drains.
 Poorly drained soils (clay or compacted) are more difficult to water effectively.
 Whereas well drained or sandy soils are difficult to provide enough water sometimes.

-Watering trees quickly, like with a hose, bucket, or sprinkler, can often lead to the water running off.
+Watering trees quickly, like with a hose (even on the slowest trickle), bucket, or by hand can often lead to the water running off.
 Or, to soak through too quickly for the roots to absorb it.
 Either way, you’re probably wasting a lot of water.

 The best solution is a tree watering bag for trees up to 6 or 8 inches in diameter.
 These are durable plastic bags that zipper on around the trunk and hold up to 20 gallons of water.
 They slowly drip out water over about 8 hours to water a tree almost perfectly.
 New trees needing to establish need watering about once a week for a few years.
 Water young, established trees about twice a month in the hot dry summer months (July, Aug., Sept.).

-For larger trees, a soaker hose placed around the trunk within the drip-line works well.
+For larger trees, a soaker hose placed around the trunk within the drip-line works well, or as mentioned above, use an impact sprinkler.
 Just have the water barely on so the water slowly drips out of the soaker hose.
 Space these waterings out during the hot summer months or drought conditions.
 Again, this will depend on the soil, but be careful not to water to frequently or too often.
 When in doubt, go stick your finger in the dirt, you will learn what you need to know.

 Other Watering Tree Tips